15th Battalion (Australia): Fighting on the Western Front

 Following the evacuation from Gallipoli, the AIF was re-organised in Egypt.
 This saw the splitting of the veteran battalions to provide cadres for new battalions as the AIF's infantry divisions in Egypt were doubled.
 As a part of this process, the 15th Battalion provided personnel to the 47th Battalion, and the 4th Brigade became part of the Australian 4th Division.
 After a further period of training, in June 1916 the battalion sailed for France aboard the transport Transylvania.
-After landing at Marseilles, the 15th Battalion moved to northern France via rail to Beilleul, moving into the line around Bois Grenier for a brief period on 15 June.
+After landing at Marseille, the 15th Battalion moved to northern France via rail to Beilleul, moving into the line around Bois Grenier for a brief period on 15 June.
 Amidst the carnage of the Battle of the Somme which was launched in July, the following month, the 15th Battalion was committed to fighting on the Western Front for the first time, entering the line around Pozières on 5 August, as the 4th Division relieved the shattered 2nd.

 During the relief, the battalion suffered heavy shelling, which, after it had moved into trenches in front of the village along the sunken road to Courcellette, was followed by a brief German attack that was repulsed and resulted in the battalion capturing 20 Germans.
 In the days that followed, the battalion worked to improve their defensive line, digging saps towards the German trenches while patrols were sent out into no man's land.
 Late on 8 August, the 15th put in an attack alongside a British battalion from the Suffolk Regiment, on their left.
 Amidst heavy shelling and machine-gun crossfire, the attack stalled following the loss of almost all of the officers in the assaulting companies; nevertheless, despite progress on their left, they succeeded in capturing part of the German line, but were ordered to withdraw the following day.
 On the night of 9 August, a second attack was put in, in concert with the 16th Battalion, which succeeded in securing part of the German line, despite heavy shelling.
 At noon the following day, the 15th was relieved as the 4th Brigade was withdrawn from the line and replaced by the 13th.
 Casualties during the battalion's first battle on the Western Front were high: 90 killed and 370 wounded.